 They have gorgeous shiny and crackly crust (can a cookie have a crust, idk, but we’ll call it that) and a deliciously fudgy center.
 Kind of like my chocolate crinkle cookies!

-How to make these cookies
+How to make gluten free brownie cookies

 Preheat the oven to 350 degrees Fahrenheit.
-Line a baking pan with parchment paper and set aside
+Line a baking pan with parchment paper and set aside.

 Add the 8 ounces of chocolate (please note this is 8 ounces by weight, not volume! see notes if you don’t have a kitchen scale) to a bowl and melt in 30 second intervals in the microwave, stirring between each interval until fully melted.